thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-python.md

 Using it, you will learn how to connect an MQTT client, subscribe to a topic, publish a message, and handle MQTT events.

 ##### Prerequisites
-In order to run the code  Python code please make sure you have installed:
+In order to run the Python code please make sure you have installed:
 * [python3](https://www.python.org/downloads)
 * [paho-mqtt](https://github.com/eclipse/paho.mqtt.python)

-This guide was developed by using Python v3.10.12 and the new Paho-MQTT 2.0 version (which contains some breaking [changes]((https://github.com/eclipse/paho.mqtt.python/blob/master/docs/migrations.rst)) comparing to older 1.X version).
+This guide was developed by using Python v3.10.12 and the new Paho-MQTT 2.1.0 version (which contains some breaking [changes](https://github.com/eclipse/paho.mqtt.python/blob/master/docs/migrations.rst) comparing to older 1.X version).

 Use the next commands to check your Python and Paho versions: